Laguna1989/obsidian_notes/Presentations/2025-02-24_Catch2/Catch2.md

 # Integrating Catch2 with GTest

 - Use `CATCH_CONFIG_PREFIX_ALL` define, prefixes all Catch2 macros with `CATCH_...`
-- Introduce `TestWrapperWithMain` lib, that provides a custom main
+- Introduce `TestWrapperWithMain` lib
-	- Run both GTest and Catch2 tests
+	- Custom main runs both gtest and Catch2
-- Catch2 reports no tests a failure: silently accept that return value as a successful run
+- Catch2 reporting "no tests" a failure:
+	- silently accept that return value as a successful run

+---

+# Integrating Catch2 with GTest

+- Write Catch2 code in parallel to gtest code
+- Test executable runs all tests

+IDE Integration
+- `ctest` runs as expected
+- If an IDE picks one specific test framework:
+	- only tests from that framework visible
+	- still all tests executed